RonenNess/dcm_pool/README.md

 This pool have very specific use cases, so best way to describe it is by example.

-Lets say you're building something with an [Entity-Component-System](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) design pattern, which is very common with video game engines.
-In ECS design pattern you have a basic 'entity' object, to which you attach different 'components' that implement different features and behaviors.
+Lets say you're building a game engine with the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) pattern, which is very common with video game engines.
+In ECS design you have a basic 'entity' object, to which you attach different 'components' that implement different features and behaviours.

 Now you have different type of components attached to different entities, and they all require an 'Update()' call every frame.
-You have no way to tell how many components you'll need, and you probably want to pool your components so that repeated assigning and releasing won't cause too many new() and delete() calls.
+You have no way to tell how many components you'll need, and you probably want to pool your components so that repeated assigning and releasing won't cause too many memory management calls.
 In addition, you want similar components to be in contiguous memory, to enjoy [memory access optimizations](https://bitbashing.io/memory-performance.html).

-If you use a regular pool, you can easily reduce the new() and delete() calls, but your objects memory will be scattered and iterating them for the Update() loop would be less efficient.
-If you use a vector or other contiguous-memory container you'll enjoy a very fast iteration, but slow releasing / allocating.
+If you use a regular pool, you can easily reduce the new() and delete() calls, but your objects memory will not be contiguous and iterating them for the Update() loop would be less efficient.
+If you use a vector or other contiguous-memory container you'll enjoy a very fast iteration, but slow releasing / allocating (even if you use reserve - releasing might cause a shift of memory).
+In addition, using vector will not allow you to hold pointers or indexes to objects inside the pool, as those could change.

-The provided pool in this lib tries to provide something that will reduce new() / delete() calls, and also keep everything in contiguous memory.
-In addition, you don't have to sacrifice direct access (via pointer-like objects), although accessing via pointers would be slightly less efficient.
+This lib provides a pool to answer just that: reduce new / delete calls, keep everything in contiguous memory, and allow direct access using pointers.

 ## Install